kessio/Personal-Portfolio/README.md

 # Personal-Portfolio

 > This project was made with HTML and CSS lintern and proper Github Flow was used.
 The project contains a navigation bar and hero section user Interface design which was parsed from Figma.The project also contains a section of work showing sample projects, about section and contact section all parsed from Figma.
 The UI is made for mobile and small devices only.
+The contact section of the portfolio was done by all the three authors listed below as contributing authors

 ## Built With